 How can we take stock of “the digital” within the context of American Studies?
-This question is at the core of the 48th annual conference of the Austrian Association for American Studies.
-The conference takes place in October 2021, for an extended period online as well as on-site in Graz from 21-22 and 27-29 October 2021.
+This question was at the core of the 48th annual conference of the Austrian Association for American Studies.
+The conference took place in October 2021, for an extended period online as well as on-site in Graz.

 In addition to exposing a variety of vulnerabilities (the topic of the 2020 AAAS conference), the ongoing COVID-19 pandemic has made us all all-too aware of our entanglements with digital technologies, as seemingly never-ending video calls and remote teaching have joined technologies that feel nearly antiquated by now: emails, literature searches in databases, writing your latest manuscript in a word processor, drafting the budget for your next project in spreadsheets, preparing the slides for your next (online or face-to-face class)—our work is, in many respects, interconnected with the digital.